 ART 2723.
 ART HISTORY II.
 Survey course of historical background of art forms from Renaissance to present with special emphasis on contemporary expression.
-Lecture three hours
+Pre-requisite: ART 2713 and grade of "C" or better Lecture three hours

 BIOLOGY (BIO)

 BIO 1111.
 PRINCIPLES OF BIOLOGY I, LABORATORY.
 A laboratory course for non-science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1113 Principles of Biology I, Lecture.